Horror Movie Tropes: The Master List

 Like clowns, there is something horrific about taking an innocent child and making it do something weird and off-putting, like singing nursery rhymes while someone’s getting decapitated ten feet away.
 This a great method for unsettling your audience.
 Cute kids merged with morbid circumstances is a modern horror-movie staple.

-Deus ex machina: the expert
+Deus ex Machina: Ghost from the Machine

 An older demonologist with newspaper clippings who explains the evil spirit’s origins